-But teacher and mum of two Jo Otto, creator of Maths Rockx – an app for Apple and Android that teaches times tables by combining them with famous rock and pop songs – argues that maths shouldn’t be a subject that children hate.
+But teacher and mum of two Jo Otto, creator of Maths Rockx – an app that teaches times tables by combining them with famous rock and pop songs – argues that maths shouldn’t be a subject that children hate.
 ‘Ultimately, there are only 10 digits, but unlimited different ways to use them,’ Jo says.
 ‘If you give kids the basics, they realise there’s nothing to be afraid of.’

 So why do so many children dislike maths, and how can you help to turn their opinions around?

 Rote learning has fallen out of favour in schools over the past few generations (although it’s making a comeback with the introduction of maths mastery, based on highly successful Singaporean teaching methods, in Key Stage 1).
 But not knowing key number facts like times tables off by heart is one of the reasons children struggle with maths.

 ‘People argue that it’s old-fashioned and doesn’t help children understand how numbers work, but that’s just not true,’ Jo explains.
 ‘Practice makes perfect, and it’s the children who learn by rote and can recall key number facts automatically who love maths.’